maxtaylorr/ourTrip/README.md

 1 week

 # Purpose of the Trip
-Experience the great city of Orlando.
+The purpose of this trip is to experience the great city of Orlando.
 We will be visiting Universal Studios and other great attractions in Orlando.